What Ivanka Did This Week: Trump Rallies & Trademarks For Voting Machines

 Ivanka Trump spent a good amount of time on Twitter, posting about everything from the economy to a pretty picture of trees captioned "fall."

-She also endorsed Rep. Kristi Noem for U.S. governor of South Dakota in a tweet ahead of the American midterm election.
+She also endorsed Rep. Kristi Noem for governor of South Dakota in a tweet ahead of the midterm election.
 It was one of her few public forays into campaigning this year.
-A few days before, she had traveled to Iowa to stump for Gov. Kim Reynolds, who was running for reelection after signing America's most restrictive abortion ban into effect.
+A few days before, she had traveled to Iowa to stump for Gov. Kim Reynolds, who was running for reelection after signing the nation's most restrictive abortion ban into effect.

 Advertisement